Skip to content

 Donate

-NATIONAL RIFLE ASSOCIATION is a registered charity (no. 219858) working in children & youth across the United Kingdom.
+National Rifle Association is a registered charity (no. 219858) working in disability across the United Kingdom.
 Its latest Charity Commission filing directs 29% of spending to charitable activities, and files its annual accounts on time.
-Reported income has been declining over recent years.
+Reported income has been growing (≈12% a year).
 CharityCompare's Clarity Score rates the organisation only from public Charity Commission accounts — accountability, financial health, efficiency and community support — not the quality or impact of its programmes.

-In short: NATIONAL RIFLE ASSOCIATION scores 57 out of 100 (1 star).
+In short: NATIONAL RIFLE ASSOCIATION scores 58 out of 100 (2 stars).
 29% average program spend (3-year average).
 Review the pillar breakdown below.

-NATIONAL RIFLE ASSOCIATION has a Clarity Score of 57 out of 100 on CharityCompare (1 stars, Poor).
+National Rifle Association has a Clarity Score of 58 out of 100 on CharityCompare (2 stars, Poor).
 Charity Commission registration number 219858.
 Status: Registered.
-Primary cause area: Children & youth.
-Latest accounts year 2021: total income £7.5m, with 29% of expenditure on charitable activities.
+Primary cause area: Disability.
+Latest accounts year 2025: total income £12m, with 29% of expenditure on charitable activities.
 Accounts filing: up to date.
 1 filing concern(s) noted on this profile.
 Scores are independent and based on official filings — not a donation recommendation.

 Data from Charity Commission register, last updated .